isomerpages/mindef-sg101/_infrastructure/urban-planning/thinking-long-term.md

 <hr>

-The latest Concept Plan, published in 2011, looks further into the future, with an eye on providing and sustaining a high-quality living environment for future generations of Singaporeans.
-The plan sets out parameters for providing affordable homes, enhancing mobility with greater transport connectivity and growing an economy with good jobs.
+<p>The latest Concept Plan, published in 2011, looks further into the future, with an eye on providing and sustaining a high-quality living environment for future generations of Singaporeans.
+The plan sets out parameters for providing affordable homes, enhancing mobility with greater transport connectivity and growing an economy with good jobs. </p>

 While the Concept Plan takes care of the broad, long-term strategies, the Master Plan goes into detail.
 It focuses on the medium-term and is reviewed once every five years, guiding Singapore’s development over the next 10 to 15 years.
 The plan lays out the specifics for individual plots of land.